-There are a variety of supports and disciplinary strategies, as set by the school's tier 1 practices, that should be in place in every classroom andthroughout the District.
+There are a variety of supports and disciplinary strategies that should be in place in every classroom and throughout the District.
 In this manual we outline some strategies that should be available to students and families (See appendix for associated procedures).
-Although many of these strategies may be used with students with disabilities, due to different legal requirements for disciplining students with disabilities, schools should consult with the Student Services Department before implementation.
+Although many of these strategies may be used with students with disabilities, due to different legal requirements for disciplining students with disabilities, schools should consult with the Special Education Department before implementation.
 All procedures and strategies are designed to protect all members of the educational community in exercising their rights and duties in all aspects of their experience, including participation in extracurricular activities, interschool athletic competition, and the school transportation program.